Follow @NEIUbiology on Instagram.

 Education

-M.S., Botany (Field Naturalist Program), University of Vermont
+M.S. in Botany (Field Naturalist Program) from the University of Vermont

 Northeastern Illinois University